jumelisah/fw5-backend-beginner/README.md

 # About
-An API for vehicle rental application built with NodeJS and ExpressJS, specificially made to provide data for [Seran -Vehicle Rent](https://github.com/jumelisah/seran-frontend-react).
+An API for vehicle rental application built with ExpressJS, specificially made to provide data for [Seran -Vehicle Rent](https://github.com/jumelisah/seran-frontend-react).
 The API includes some endpoint such as the list below

 ## Vehicles Endpoint
 | Method | API | Remark |